First up was a beading project.

 I bought a plain white V-neck t-shirt (which i guess is technically a v-shirt, but that sounds ridiculous) at Goodwill (who can beat less than 5 bucks for a shirt?) and thought it would pair nicely with my dark navy jeans, if only i had a large navy pin to dress it up and add some interest.

 I had some navy felt almost the exact color of the jeans so i cut out a big wonky heart and added a filigree doodad.
 I wanted more texture and more movement so I grabbed some metallic seed beads.
-I can't even explain why i picked up a beading needle since we all know that needlecraft is not one of my stronger skills, but i'm pretty happy with the result and will try that outfit out tomorrow.
+I can't even explain why i picked up a beading needle since we all know that needlecraft is not one of my stronger skills, but i'm pretty happy with the result

 After the beading went okay I wanted to sew some more.